 DIY Venetian masks

 Venetian masks made by the professional artists can be really expensive.
-Take this one for example, The Magnificent Sole Luxe, which cost almost a quarter of a million dollars!
+For example, The Magnificent Sole Lux costs almost a quarter of a million dollars!

 That’s a bit pricey for most of us.
 But, of course, we can just make our own paper mache DIY Venetian mask.
 It’s quite easy.
 All you need to do is make the paper mache, apply it to your face – after you have let it cool a bit first!

-Now the mask is the shape of your face, and to strengthen it you add newspaper soaked in paper mache paste.
+Now the mask is the shape of your face, and to strength then it you add newspaper soaked in paper mache paste.

 The Carnival Treasure Hunt has two Venetian masks for you